defagos/defagos.github.io/_posts/2020-09-15-tvos_collection_part3.md

 hostController = UIHostingController(rootView: view, ignoreSafeArea: true)
 ```

-With this fix cell frames are now correct:
+With this simple trick cell frames are now correct:

 ![Fixed frame](/images/collection_fixed_cell_size.jpg)

 ## Supporting Focus on tvOS

-In our shelf example from previous article, using the new tvOS 14 `CardButtonStyle`, the expected focused appearance is not applied when running the project.
-Tthis effect does not work because the collection cell itself is focused and the button style [does not work in such cases](https://developer.apple.com/videos/play/wwdc2020/10042).
+In the shelf example discussed in part 2 of this series, using the new tvOS 14 `CardButtonStyle`, the expected focused appearance is not applied when running the application.
+This is actually expected behavior, as the cell itself is focusable and the button style [is not expected to work in such cases](https://developer.apple.com/videos/play/wwdc2020/10042).

 Since our `CollectionView` is a SwiftUI component, we don't need to use any delegate for cell selection and should handle such cases with simple buttons.
 This means our host cells should not be focusable: